 Take your measurements nice and snug but never squeezing.
 You should be able to slide two fingers under the tape while you measure but not have too much slack in the tape.

-Under Bust: Find your under bust measurement by wrapping the measuring tape around your ribcage area.
+Under Bust/Rib Cage: Wrap the measuring tape around your ribcage area.
 This will be just under where your your chest/breast tissue stops and your midsection begins.

-Natural Waist: Your natural waist can be located by pressing into your sides to find the space between your lowest rip and the top of your hip bone, or by bending side to side and finding where your waist creases naturally.
-On some people the waist can be located about an inch or two above your belly button but not always.
+Natural Waist: Find the space between your lowest rib and the top of your hip bone.
+If you're able, bending side to side can help.
 Wrap your measuring tape all the way around this part of your body, making sure its parallel to the ground.